Student Safety & Well-Being

 At Presentation, we help create intellectually competent women of faith who are dedicated to working with others and committed to personal growth.
 We empower young women and want to do everything we can to ensure our school is a safe and nurturing learning environment where students can thrive.
-Our students' education and well-being are our number one priority.
+Our students' well-being is our number one priority.

 - Anti-Harassment and Anti-Bullying Policy

 - Verbal, Visual, and Physical Harassment Defined and Prohibited

 - Sexual Harassment Defined and Prohibited

 - Discrimination, Harassment, Retaliation and Abusive Conduct Complaint Procedure